 - TigerNuts are a Powerhouse of nutrition

-- A ton of resistant starch – food for the good bacteria in your gut.
-It helps the good stuff thrive, and optimizes digestion.
+- Heavy on the resistant starch - food for the good bacteria in your gut.
+It helps the good stuff thrive, and optimizes digestion

-- Potassium – Same quantity as avocados and coconut water
+- The same quantity of potassium as avocados and coconut water

 - Iron -Equivalent to your serving of spinach